yatesco/seafile-docs/deploy_pro/enable_search_and_background_tasks_in_a_cluster.md

 It should say "400 Bad Request" when you have nginx config updated.

-## Start the background tasks
+## Start the background node

-Before starting background tasks, you have to start seafile and seahub on the backend node, too.
+Type the following commands to start the background node (Note, one additional command `seafile-background-tasks.sh` is needed)

 ```
 ./seafile.sh start
 ./seahub.sh start-fastcgi
+./seafile-background-tasks.sh start
 ```

-On node A (the background tasks node), you can start/stop background tasks by:
+To stop the background node, type:

 ```
-./seafile-background-tasks.sh { start | stop | restart }
+./seafile-background-tasks.sh stop
+./seafile.sh stop
+./seahub.sh stop
 ```